≡ Menu

 There is a good reason…

-This makes him different from aggressive and somewhat angry looking guard dogs.
+This makes him different from aggressive and somewhat angry-looking guard dogs.
 St Bernard is a Mastiff and is compared to other gentle giants such as the Great Dane and the Entlebucher Mountain Dog.

-Did you know?
+But did you know?

-This is a pack dog, which means it is comfortable moving around in packs, when searching for people trapped in natural disasters or calamities.
-Of course, these days they are more popular as family dogs.
-They love playing with kids, rolling in the snow and pulling the sled with a child on it.
+Saint Bernards are excellent mountain rescue dogs.
+St Bernards staying at the St Bernard Hospice in the Swiss Alps are known to have rescued more than 2,000 people trapped in avalanches over the years.
+This is a pack dog, which means it is comfortable moving around in packs when searching for people trapped in natural disasters or calamities.
+Of course, these days, they are more popular as family dogs.
+They love playing with kids, rolling in the snow, and pulling the sled with a child.

 Is he too gentle to be a guard dog?